iamchristopher/simple-route-loader/README.md

 ### Options
 __folder__ &mdash; Change the folder to look for routers
 - Can be a String or an Array.
-If a string is passed, it is cast to an array;
+If a String is passed, it is cast to an Array;
 - Defaults to the current working directory.

 __file__ &mdash; Change the name of files to load
 - Can be a String or an Array.
-If a string is passed, it is cast to an array;
+If a String is passed, it is cast to an Array;
 - Defaults to the _router.js_.

+__preserve_tree__ &mdash; Use the actual file path of the router
+- Can be a Boolean or a String.
+If a String is passed, it is cast to a Boolean;
+- Defaults to _true_.

 ____
 _Told you it's simple._